 Roy Kinnear was a British actor who appeared in the film "Willy Wonka & the Chocolate Factory."
 On September 19, 1988, while filming "The Return of the Musketeers," Kinnear fell off a horse and broke his pelvis.
 He died after suffering a heart attack the following day.

 Roy Mitchell Kinnear was a British character actor.
-He was familiar to UK audiences for his appearances in many British television comedy shows, and is also remembered for his film appearances as Veruca Salt's father in Willy Wonka & the Chocolate Factory and as Planchet in Richard Lester's The ...more
+He was familiar to UK audiences for his appearances in many British television comedy shows, and is also remembered for his film appearances as Veruca Salt's father in Willy Wonka & the Chocolate Factory and as Planchet in Richard Lester's The Three Musketeers and its two sequels.
+It was during the filming of the latter sequel that Kinnear died as a result of a riding accident. ...more

 Age: Died at 54 (1934-1988)